bharathsudharsan/COVID-away/README.md

 @inproceedings{Bharathcovidaway,
-  author    = {Bharath Sudharsan and John G. Breslin and Muhammad Intizar Ali}, title     = {Avoid Touching Your Face: A Hand-to-face 3D Motion Dataset (COVID-away) and Trained Models for Smartwatches}, booktitle = {In 10th International Conference on the Internet of Things Companion (IoT ’20 Companion), Malmö, Sweden, October 6–9, 2020}, publisher = {ACM}, year      = {2020}, url       = {https://doi.org/10.1145/3423423.3423433},
+  author    = {Bharath Sudharsan and John G. Breslin and Muhammad Intizar Ali}, title     = {Avoid Touching Your Face: A Hand-to-face 3D Motion Dataset (COVID-away) and Trained Models for Smartwatches}, booktitle = {In 10th International Conference on the Internet of Things Companion (IoT ’20 Companion)}, publisher = {ACM}, year      = {2020}, url       = {https://doi.org/10.1145/3423423.3423433},